 Honors Study at Connecticut College reflects the highest academic or creative achievement of a student in his or her chosen discipline or interdisciplinary program.
 It challenges students to pursue original work and develop expertise in their area of study.
-Through Honors Study, student scholars and artists work closely with faculty scholars and artists to create knowledge, test questions, or produce artistic creations which enhance, their intellectual, personal, and professional growth.
+Through Honors Study, student scholars and artists work closely with faculty scholars and artists to create knowledge, test questions, or produce artistic creations which enhance their intellectual, personal and professional growth.
 This provides an opportunity for those seniors who have previously demonstrated work of exceptional quality in their discipline and possess high potential for further accomplishment, as determined by the department or program.

-When successfully completed, Honors Study leads to an award of Honors in the discipline, which is so noted on a student's transcript.
+When successfully completed, Honors Study leads to an award of Honors in the discipline, which is noted on a student's transcript.
 Therefore, the criteria for honors study are determined by each department or program, and more than one faculty member is involved in determining whether a student has successfully completed Honors work.